ochoa92/uDrilling/README.md

 # uDrilling
-This package contains some useful algorithms for micro-drilling tasks;
-Additionally the package "udrilling_results" is useful for plot the operator and robot results.
+This package contains some useful algorithms for micro-drilling tasks and to plot operator and robot results ("udrilling_results" package).

 That's all!!!